EfeErkan/OS-Project3/README.md

 # Project 3: Paging Simulator - *CS 342*

-In this project, we developed a program, called **pagism**, that simulates the paging related activities in a computer for a process.
+In this project, we developed a program, called **pagesim**, that simulates the paging related activities in a computer for a process.

 ## Team: